Health and Housing Go Hand in Hand

 Hospital In-Reach Worker

-Through an innovative partnership with Southlake Regional Health Centre, Blue Door’s hospital In-Reach Worker works directly in the hospital to support patients experiencing homelessness in finding a safe place to recover, and live upon being discharged from the hospital.
+Through an innovative partnership with Southlake Regional Health Centre and York Region’s CPORT team, Blue Door’s hospital In-Reach Worker works directly in the hospital to support patients experiencing homelessness in finding a safe place to recover, and live upon being discharged from the hospital.

 Learn More About Our Health Supports